IBM/ibmi-oss-examples/camel/msgq_to_email/README.md

 and can be deployed in a number of ways.
 Please visit the [Apache Camel home page](https://camel.apache.org/) to learn more about this technology.

+This README documents how to run this example on IBM i, but it can be run from any platform (assuming Java and maven knowledge).

-## How to install prerequisites, configure, and run this example
+## How to install prerequisites, configure, and run this example on IBM i
 #### 1. Install a Java runtime.

 Option 1: openjdk (cannot use the `*CURRENT` special value for jt400 authentication)